 The Medicare Patient-Driven Payment Model (PDPM) is a major overhaul to the current skilled nursing facility (SNF) prospective payment system (PPS).
 It is designed to address concerns that a payment system based on the volume of services provided creates inappropriate financial incentives.
 This revised payment methodology is driven by the patient's clinical characteristics rather than the number of therapy minutes provided.
-Other significant elements of the PDPM include the use of Section O of the Minimum Data Set (MDS) to track the delivery of therapy services and a limitation on the use of group and concurrent therapy [PDF] combined at 25% of all therapy provided to the patient, per discipline.
-PDPM will be implemented on October 1, 2019.
+Other significant elements of the PDPM include the use of Section O of the Minimum Data Set (MDS) to track the delivery of therapy services and a limitation on the use of group and concurrent therapy combined at 25% of all therapy provided to the patient, per discipline.
+PDPM was implemented on October 1, 2019.

 ASHA actively engaged in the development of the PDPM through formal written comments, meetings with CMS staff, and speech-language pathology member representation on technical expert panels to ensure a move to such a payment model represents appropriate clinical practice.

 On this page:

 Under the PDPM, payment for patients with speech-language pathology needs will be determined by the presence of the following five case-mix factors: